tuplejump/snackfs/README.md

        This will result in a "snackfs_2.9.3-0.1-SNAPSHOT.jar" file in the "target" directory of "snackfs".
        Copy the jar to 'hadoop-1.0.4/lib'.
-    3.Copy all the files in snackfs/lib_managed and scala-library-2.9.3.jar
+    3.Copy all the jars in snackfs/lib_managed and scala-library-2.9.3.jar
-    (located at user home '/.ivy2/cache/org.scala-lang/scala-library/jars') to 'hadoop-1.0.4/lib'.
+    (located at '~/.ivy2/cache/org.scala-lang/scala-library/jars') to 'hadoop-1.0.4/lib'.
     4.Copy snackfs/src/main/resources/core-site.xml to 'hadoop-1.0.4/conf'
     5.start Cassandra v1.2.9 (default setup for snackfs assumes its a cluster with 3 nodes) 6.Hadoop fs commands can now be run using snackfs.
 For example,

         [hadoop-1.0.4]$ bin/hadoop fs -mkdir snackfs:///random